US wants India to join crude oil price cap coalition

 Adeyomo said that the price cap would allow American and European services from around the world to continue to be used for the purchase and transportation of Russian crude on the sea at a price below a certain level.
 That level would help deny Russia the extreme promise they have made due to the war with Ukraine that they have started.

-On food, both countries recognised that the rising food prices is a global phenomena.
-“We talked through how multilateral development banks can help developing countries deal with food inflation and in the long term make investments to ensure better food security as well”, he said.
+On food, both countries recognised that the rising food prices are is a global phenomenon.
+“We talked through how multilateral development banks can help developing countries deal with food inflation and in the long term make investments to ensure better food security as well,” he said.

 - Comments will be moderated by The Hindu BusinessLine editorial team.